‘Unprecedented’ Fire Destroys London Apartment Building

 London was hit with another tragedy late Tuesday night, when a 24-story North Kensington apartment building caught on fire and was quickly engulfed in flames.
-The highrise, Grenfell Tower, is home to around 600 people, according to The Telegraph.
-As of Wednesday morning – with the building still burning – city officials said that “a number” of residents had died, while at least 50 had been hospitalized.
+The high-rise, Grenfell Tower, is home to around 600 people, according to the Telegraph.
+As of Wednesday morning — with the building still burning — city officials said that “a number” of residents had died, while at least 50 had been hospitalized.
 Officials also said that “a significant number of people” were missing.
 London fire chief Dany Cotton told reporters that the disaster was “unprecedented.”
 “In my 29 years of being a firefighter, I have never, ever seen anything of this scale,” she said.

 The fire began just before 1 a.m., and around 200 firefighters were eventually sent to the scene.
 “We rescued a large number of people from very early on,” Cotton said.
 “As I was going down the stairs, there were firefighters, truly amazing firefighters that were actually going upstairs, to the fire, trying to get as many people out the building as possible,” said a witness.
 Others described seeing people trapped inside the burning structure.
 “It’s so heartbreaking, I’ve seen someone flashing their torches at the top level and they obviously can’t get out,” a man told the BBC.
 Another told the network that he saw people jump out of the building to escape the smoke and flames.